mwyvr/rid/README.md

 ## Collisions: not through intended use

-The 2-byte concurrency-safe counter means up to 65,535 unique IDs can theoretically be produced per millisecond - that's 1 ID every 16 nanoseconds.
+The 2-byte concurrency-safe counter means up to 65,535 unique IDs can **theoretically** be produced per millisecond - that would be 1 ID every 16 nanoseconds.

 We say theoretically because on the author's hardware it takes ~50ns to produce an ID, another 50-90ns to encode it depending on the encoder, and longer yet to